jjinppang02/recipes_analysis/README.md

 First, we will look to see if there is a dependency between `rating` and `n_steps`.
 As such, these are the hypotheses used to test this:
 **Null Hypothesis**: missingness of rating does not depend on n_steps **Alternative Hypothesis**: missingness of rating does depend on n_steps

+I simulated 500 permutations of the `rating_missing` column, which indicates with a `boolean` whether or not a row is missing `rating` data.
+The resulting observed statistic was 1.3386 and the p-value was 0.000, meaning we reject the null hypothesis.
+The missingness of `rating` does not depend on `n_steps`.
+Here are the plots of the results.

+<iframe
+  src="assets/plot_nsteps_distribution.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/plot_nsteps_permutation.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>